Current @September 28th 2020

 Visiting MOG locations

-MOG already had very high infection control standards, however, we increased our regime to enable us to safely continue to fulfil our obligations to you, our patients in treatment, as well as protecting our staff and orthodontists. and there is no reason why you should not attend your appointment.
-Some of the changes that were in effect previously will continue as outlined below;
+MOG already has very high infection control standards, however, we increased our regime to enable us to safely continue to fulfil our obligations to you, our patients, as well as protecting our staff and orthodontists, and there is no reason why you should not attend your appointment.

 One parent is welcome to accompany the patient into the consulting room and will be seated away from the clinical area.
 We will then discuss your child’s orthodontic prognosis with you and set in place a plan for treatment if required.